 Our Shabbat Schedule

-Shabbat is a very special time at camp, the highlight of the week for many CYJers.
-It's a time where we step back from our normally action-packed schedule and relax, stay in the moment, and connect with each other in a deeper way.
+Shabbat is a very special time at Camp, the week's highlight for many CYJers.
+It's a time when we step back from our normally action-packed schedule and relax, stay in the moment, and connect with each other more deeply.
 No one in the world does Shabbat quite like CYJ-Texas, which could explain why so many alumni think back on it so fondly.

-CYJ is a S homer Shabbat camp, meaning we don't use electricity or fire, write, play instruments, or do any other creative work from Friday night to Saturday night.
-Normal activities end early on Friday afternoon, giving the whole camp time to pick up the grounds and change into their best Shabbat outfits.
+CYJ is a Shomer Shabbat camp, meaning we don't use electricity or fire, write, play instruments, or do any other creative work from Friday night to Saturday night.
+Normal activities end early on Friday afternoon, giving the camp time to pick up the grounds and change into their best Shabbat outfits.

 After a late wake-up Shabbat morning, we assemble for breakfast and morning services.
-Campers can choose from a variety of t'
+Campers can choose from various t'

 Rikud At Camp